Dimers on Riemann surfaces I: Temperleyan forests: Convergence of height function and forms

 We start with the case of the torus.
 Let us denote by $S$ the spine attached to $ \tilde v$ (meaning the full bi-infinite path).
-Since $S$ is a periodic path, it has a well-defined direction $d$ and separates the plane in two sets right and left of $S$.
+Since $S$ is a periodic path, it has a well defined direction $d$ (say represented by a unit vector in $\R^2$) and separates the plane in two sets right and left of $S$.
 Let us assume without loss of generality that the direction $d$ is horizontal and that $ \tilde v$ is below $S$.
 Let $\tau$ be a time at which the vertical coordinate of $\gamma$ reaches its maximum (for topological reasons, this has to occur on the spine $S$) and let us define $\gamma'$ by appending to $\gamma[0, \tau]$ a vertical segment going up to infinity.

 Now it is easy to see that the winding of a straight segment around a point is bounded by $\pi$, so

 Using \cref{lem:wind_comp}, this implies that we can always bound By \cref{L:winding_tail_partial} (the $\tilde \gamma_{\tilde v}$ there is $\gamma$ here) applied to all scales up to scale $t$, the right hand side is a sum of $O(t)$ variables with uniform stretched exponential tails.